Ben’s Favorite Video Games

 Due to 2021 not being a particularly great year in gaming and things having changed quite a bit since the last time I talked about my all-time favorite video games on Middle of the Row, I decided to forgo my usual year-end list and take another crack at my most treasured virtual adventures.
 In the past four years I revisited some of my most beloved titles and realized that they have a flaw or two I had forgotten about, and others rose up even higher than before.
 Then there was 2020, which saw the releases of multiple instant classics that set new bars for their respective genres.
 Speaking of genres, that’s how I organized this write-up.
 That way, only the best of the best in each category shows up here.
+I’ll also try to keep it up to date if anything else truly brilliant comes along.

 So, without further ado, here are my favorite video games of all time:

-The Honorable Mention/The Remake: Final Fantasy VII Remake
+Honorable Mention: Final Fantasy VII Remake

 The Racer: Mario Kart: Double Dash!!